+6. Provision of preformed ducts with protective covers should be made to facilitate the laying of the gas pipeline.

-7. It is advisable to contact and CGD entity at the designing stage so that adequate provisions are incorporated in the design of the kitchen/floor plan to facilitate easy well safe installation of the PNG system.
+7. It is advisable to contact and CGD entity at the designing stage so that adequate provisions are incorporated in the design of the kitchen/floor plan to facilitate easy well safe installation PNG system.

 8. Installation pipework shall be placed within the cavity of a cavity wall.